-The UWF Center for Entrepreneurship is proud to present the first Da Vinci Innovation Celebration, where UWF students can showcase their innovative ideas to fellow students, staff, and faculty for a chance to win CASH prizes.
+The UWF Center for Entrepreneurship is proud to present the Da Vinci Innovation Celebration, where UWF students can showcase their innovative ideas to fellow students, staff, and faculty for a chance to win their share of $10,000 in cash prizes.
 Community judges will determine the winning concepts.

 Note: To prepare you for the event, coaching sessions will be available every Wednesday at 4:30pm in the Library's Idea Space (1st Floor).
 Gain advice from campus and community experts for both this event and entrepreneurship in general.
 These sessions are free and open to the public.
 Pizza and beverages will also be provided.

 |September 12 at 4:30pm||Innovate Like Da Vinci||Library's Idea Space (First Floor)|

 |September 19 at 4:40pm||Entrepreneurship, Innovation, and Success||Library's Idea Space (First Floor)|

 |September 26 at 4:30pm||Generate Ideas Like Da Vinci||Library's Idea Space (First Floor)|

 |October 3 at 4:30pm||Graphic Design Workshop||Library Computer Lab (First Floor)|

 |October 10 at 4:30pm||Presenting Like Da Vinci||Library's Idea Space (First Floor)|